-Master of education with major in middle school mathematics teaching
+Master in middle school math education

 Master of education with a major in middle school mathematics teaching requires 24 hours of mathematics courses designed to train for middle school mathematics teachers, plus 12 hours of required composite minor courses.
 An electronic teaching portfolio is required at the end of the program as part of the comprehensive exam.
 Students without teaching certification will need to contact the Education Department for certification requirements.